Scandal Sheet (1952 film): Production

-Film rights to Sam Fuller's novel were sold for $15,000 to Howard Hawks during the war.
-After the war Fuller did a treatment and Sidney Buchman wrote a script, which Hawks then sold to Edward Small for $100,000.
-John Payne was originally offered the lead, then Dennis O'Keefe and Orson Welles were announced as stars.
+Film rights to Sam Fuller's novel The Dark Page were sold for $15,000 to Howard Hawks during World War II.
+After the war, Fuller did a treatment and Sidney Buchman wrote a script, which Hawks then sold to Edward Small for $100,000.
+John Payne was originally offered the lead, then Dennis O'Keefe and Orson Welles were announced as stars, but none would eventually end up in the film.

 Reception

-New York Times film critic Bosley Crowther was lukewarm about the film, writing, "The ruthlessness of tabloid journalism, as seen through the coolly searching eyes of Hollywood scriptwriters (who naturally shudder with shock at such a thing), is given another demonstration in Columbia's Scandal Sheet, a run-of-the-press melodrama which came to the Paramount yesterday.
+The New York Times film critic Bosley Crowther was lukewarm about the film, writing, "The ruthlessness of tabloid journalism, as seen through the coolly searching eyes of Hollywood scriptwriters (who naturally shudder with shock at such a thing), is given another demonstration in Columbia's Scandal Sheet, a run-of-the-press melodrama which came to the Paramount yesterday.
 But apart from a bit of tough discussion of the public's avid taste for thrills and chills and a few dubious hints at tabloid techniques, there is nothing very shocking in this film ...
 The moral of all this dismal nonsense, we would gather, is meant to be that corruption breeds corruption.
 The moral is okay.
 Enough said."

 In 2005 critic Dennis Schwartz called the drama a "hard-hitting film noir thriller" and liked the camera work.
 He wrote, "Burnett Guffey's splashy black-and-white photography is filled with New York City atmosphere and the whirlwind energy buzzing around a press room."

+Filmink called it "a tight little noir; Fuller would have made a better version, but this one still holds the attention."